Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/TestableOrchardCoreApps.md

 Tips on making specific features testable are under the ["Creating tests" page](CreatingTests.md) but here are some tips for the whole Orchard Core app you want to test.
+For an example of a UI-tested Orchard Core application see [Lombiq's Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions).

 **Note** that certain features of the Lombiq UI Testing Toolbox need to be enabled from test code in addition to making the app testable.
 Check out `OrchardCoreUITestExecutorConfiguration` for that part of the configuration; this page is only about changes necessary in the app.